 Dak Prescott who earlier this year came out and stated that he had struggled with depression after losing his brother Jace Prescott to suicide, was met with praise by Hurst, who commended Prescott for having the courage to come out and talk about it.
 The Falcons chose Hurst as the mic’d up during the week two tilt, and it created this wholesome moment between Prescott and Hurst.

 The clip ended up going viral and retweeted over 10,000 times, garnering over 47,000 likes.
-It’s moments like these between players exhibits that football is more than just a game.
+It's moments like these between players exhibits that football is more than just a game.
 It’s important to talk about mental health, breaking the stigma and creating a healthy space to discuss the subject.
-As many have said in the past, one day someone might be in your life, and the next moment there not.
+As many have said in the past, one day someone might be in your life, and the next moment they're not.

 Mental health is something that we all can suffer from in different ways, some people it takes major effects on their lives, others it’s much smaller.
 Regardless, it’s important to realize that not everyone is smiling and always has the motivation of simple things in life like getting out of bed in the morning and getting dressed.